nedbat/coveragepy/doc/index.rst

 .. ifconfig:: prerelease

-    The latest version is coverage.py 4.3b1, released July 4th 2016.
+    The latest version is coverage.py 4.4b1, released April 4th 2017.
 It is
     supported on:

     * Python versions 2.6, 2.7, 3.3, 3.4, 3.5, and 3.6.